tytydraco/yessleep/out/I_Shouldnt_Have_Looked.md

 It enjoys my pain, it laughs at my torment.
 And it wants me to do horrible things...
 I can't let that happen.

-I'll post soon, if I can
+I'll post soon, if I can.
+If nothing else I want someone to read this.
+I'm almost to the wretched structure with a door, and a hatch that leads to the beginning of it all